 When it’s time for your audit, we'll email you with a head's up that our audit partner will be contacting you shortly.
 Your auditor will help walk you through the process and forms and can answer any questions you have.

 Your auditor will provide details when the time comes.
 In the meantime, keep these on hand:

-Salaries, wages, commissions, overtime pay, bonuses, unemployment reports, individual earnings, tax returns, and your checkbook.
+Salaries, wages, commissions, overtime pay, bonuses, unemployment reports, individual earnings, and tax returns

-Number of employees, hours worked, employees’ job duties, breakdown in dollars if an employee works in more than one classification code.
+Number of employees, hours worked, employees’ job duties, and the breakdown in dollars if an employee works in more than one classification code

 Certificates of insurance